-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 The court has the discretion to make provisions for any persons that dissent to the arrangement or compromise (Section 200(1)(e)) of the Companies Law).

-Judgment creditors may, until the court order sanctioning the arrangement or compromise has been issued, and unless prevented from doing so by court order, also proceed with enforcement measures against assets of the debtor.
+Until the court order sanctioning the arrangement or compromise has been issued and unless prevented from doing so by court order, judgment creditors may also proceed with enforcement measures against assets of the debtor.

 (f) Employees